kreshnnn/8051-Microcontroller-based-Alcohol-Detector-with-Buzzer/README.md

 ## How it Works

-// 1.
-Alcohol Detection: The MQ-3 alcohol sensor detects the presence of alcohol in the air.
+1. Alcohol Detection: The MQ-3 alcohol sensor detects the presence of alcohol in the air.
-// 2.
-Signal Processing: The sensor output is connected to the 8051 microcontroller.
+2. Signal Processing: The sensor output is connected to the 8051 microcontroller.
-// 3.
-Alert Mechanism: When the alcohol concentration exceeds a certain threshold, the microcontroller activates the buzzer.
+3. Alert Mechanism: When the alcohol concentration exceeds a certain threshold, the microcontroller activates the buzzer.

 ## Installation

-// 1.
-Hardware Setup: Connect the components as per the circuit diagram.
+1. Hardware Setup: Connect the components as per the circuit diagram.
-// 2.
-Software Setup: Load the provided code into the 8051 microcontroller using an appropriate programmer.
+2. Software Setup: Load the provided code into the 8051 microcontroller using an appropriate programmer.

 ## Usage

-// Once the setup is complete, power on the system.
+Once the setup is complete, power on the system.
-// The alcohol detector will start monitoring the air for alcohol concentration.
+The alcohol detector will start monitoring the air for alcohol concentration.
-// If alcohol is detected above the threshold, the buzzer will sound an alert.
+If alcohol is detected above the threshold, the buzzer will sound an alert.

 ## Contributions

-// Contributions are welcome!
+Contributions are welcome!
 Please fork this repository and submit pull requests with improvements and bug fixes.

-## THANKYOU ##
+## Thank You! ##